 Get What’s Yours – the books, the blog posts, the web site – is dedicated to providing fact-based information to help people make smart decisions.
-Right now, this information is about the topics of the three GWY books, Social Security, Medicare, and, in early 2021, health care.
+Right now, this information is about the topics of the three GWY books, Social Security, Medicare, and health care.
 Expect to see new information on aging, retirement, and important consumer financial issues.
 The common denominator of a GWY topic is that it’s complicated, affects lots of people, and involves decisions where a lot is on the line – money, well-being, and even survival.

 Doing the right thing for the right reasons is increasingly challenging in a technologically driven society becoming ever more complex.
 The media, of which I am a card-carrying member, provides depth and breadth here, but the nature of news is to move on to the next crisis, the next fire, the next scandal.
 The issues that GWY wrestles with don’t go away, and tend not to change much from one month or even year to the next.

 I have spent the past six years taking a very detailed look at Social Security and Medicare.
 I am aware of the calls for reforms to both programs, and certainly have my own views.
 But why bother?
 There are thousands of other informed people with solid ideas about how to change these programs.
 There are only a handful of misguided souls dedicated to explaining how the programs actually work.
 I am one of that unfortunate number.

 Study after study has documented that people make poor decisions about claiming Social Security and enrolling in Medicare plans.
 These decisions cost billions and billions of dollars.
 They worsen the retirement and health outlooks of millions of Americans.
 The reason is not only that the programs need reform.
 It’s that people don’t understand the current rules.
 Nearly no one tries to rectify this, leading to my many laughable Don Quixote impersonations.